bg-write/spotify-clone-vite/README.md

 - In another open terminal, CD into `server` and run `npm run devStart`.

+NOTE: Web player functionality is restricted to Spotify premium users only.

 ---

 ## Steps To Building This Spotify Clone